Unless you live under a rock, most everyone has heard of doomsday prepping, and it’s not just a fad. In this crazy world, anything can happen.

 - Water Hauling Tanks or Cistern

 If you’re not 100 percent sure of the purity of your water supply, you need a way to purify it.
-There are a variety of ways to treat water, such as water filters or purification drops and tablets.
+There are various ways to treat water, such as water filters or purification drops, and tablets.

 So, how much food do you need to store?
 Take your weight (in pounds) and multiply that by 15.
 This number represents the total amount of calories that you consume daily.
 You can also break that down even further to figure out how much protein, fat, and carbohydrates you need daily.
 There are calorie calculators that can help with this.